PHPJasper/phpjasper/src/JasperStarter/README.md

 JasperStarter is an opensource command line launcher and batch compiler for [JasperReports][].

+The official homepage is [jasperstater.cenote.de][].

 It has the following features:

-  * Run any JasperReport that needs a jdbc, csv, xml or empty datasource
+  * Run any JasperReport that needs a jdbc, csv, xml, json or empty datasource
   * Use with any database for which a jdbc driver is available
+  * Run reports with subreports
   * Execute reports that need runtime parameters.
 Any parameter whose class has a string constructor is accepted.
 Additionally the following types are supported or have special handlers: